sadam-st/TECRR-Dataset/README.md

 ---

 ![Screenshot](NLP_process.png)
+Fig: NLP Workflow for Preprocessing Reports and BI-RADS Classification.

 ## Baseline Models and Results

 The dataset was evaluated using multiple machine learning (ML), deep learning (DL), and large language models (LLMs) for BI-RADS category classification.
 Baseline results are provided as benchmarks for future studies.